Weasel Solar Farm

 The Weasel Solar Farm seeks to create local jobs for the Central Highlands region and support the Tasmania’s net-zero transition.

-A landowner-led proposal that is sensitive to local concerns
+A landowner-led project that is sensitive to local concerns

-The Downie family from Dungrove and the Bowden family from Weasel Plains are working in partnership with Andrew Clark from Alternate Path to develop the Weasel Solar Farm.
+The Downie family from Dungrove and the Bowden family from Weasel Plains are working in partnership with Alternate Path and Gamuda Australia to develop the Weasel Solar Farm.
 As established local families, they are committed to sensitively considering the environmental and cultural values of the area and making positive contributions to local communities and the broader region.

 Opportunities for training and job creation in the renewable energy industry